---------------------------

 Summary

-• This week, your assignment is to use the ggplot2-challenge-data.csv (download above) to recreate the below plot
+This week, your assignment is to use the ggplot2-challenge-data.csv

-• You’re still welcome to work together, but, I only have 2 magnets… So any ties beyond that will have a slight delay in receiving their prize…
+- You’re still welcome to work together, but, I only have a limited number of magnets…

 Hint: the data is already cleaned, but, there are still a couple of data wrangling tasks you’ll need to do before you can make the plot